Anna Farquhar: Early life and education

-In Indianapolis, the daughter attended private schools.
-While still quite young, she showed a distinct inclination toward languages and history, and an overwhelming love for music.
-Her particular aversion was the study of mathematics.
+In Indianapolis, Anna attended private schools, showing a distinct inclination toward languages and history, and an overwhelming love for music.
+Mathematics was her weakest subject.
 At sixteen, she attended a boarding-school in Maryland, but soon returned to a society life, "educating her heels far better than her head will ever be educated."

-Farquhar left Indianapolis for Boston at the age of 21 to study for the professional musical stage.
-She cultivated her voice for grand opera, sang in church, and taught singing at the same time.
-In order to realize the money for pursuit of her musical education, the family property was mortgaged.
-The death of her father several years before had made this a possibility.
-Here, she struggled to cultivate her voice and soon received recognition of her growing musical powers by appointment to a position in a church choir.
-But the raw winds of New England had already begun to undermine her health which was never very robust, and her throat was so affected that further voice lessons were useless.
+In 1886, when she was 21, Farquhar left Indianapolis for Boston to study music professionally.
+The family property was mortgaged in order to raise the money for her musical education, facilitated by the death of her father a few years prior.
+While in Boston, Farquhar worked to cultivate her voice for grand opera, sang in church, and taught singing at the same time.
+While Farquhar struggled to cultivate her voice, she did receive recognition of her growing musical powers by appointment to a position in a church choir.
+However, the weather in New England began to undermine her health, which was never very robust, and her throat was so affected that she could not continue voice lessons.

 Career

-The next few years of life were a struggle to attain sufficient strength to warrant her application to a musical career.
-A residence in the genial Maryland climate and in New York City and Washington D.C. stimulated the hope that, in the end, she might accomplish the longed-for results of her studies.
-It was now that she first applied herself to literary work, for, not being able to sing, she found in this an outlet for artistic expression.
-The next years were a period of sickness and of renewed literary endeavor.
+Farquhar moved to Maryland, then New York City and Washington D.C. in search of conditions that would improve her health enough for her to have a singing career.
+It was then that she first applied herself to literary work, finding an outlet for artistic expression.
+The next years were a period of sickness and renewed literary endeavor.

-As a teacher of singing, she was still able to keep in touch with music, and, under the skillful treatment of a New York physician, the lost voice gradually returned, but it was very unstable.
-A visit to England shortly after a short residence in Boston, where she had held an editorship on a periodical devoted to music, decided her future career.
-The years of training to be a musician had unfortunately been wasted as far as permanent results were concerned, for, said London's foremost teacher of music, "Your physique and temperament can never stand the strain of the musical life."
-This was indeed a sad blow, but the many disappointments which had come in earlier years had perhaps prepared her for the acknowledgment of failure in physical strength to stand the wear and tear of an exacting and strenuous profession.
+As a singing teacher, she kept in touch with music, and, under the skillful treatment of a New York physician, her lost voice gradually returned, although still unstable.
+A visit to England shortly after a brief residence in Boston, where she had held an editorship on a periodical devoted to music, decided her future career.
+The years of training to be a professional musician came to an end, as far as permanent results were concerned, for, said London's foremost teacher of music, "Your physique and temperament can never stand the strain of the musical life."

-A Singer's Heart, published in Boston, was her first literary endeavor, and to some extent expressed the professional ambitions which she herself had experienced in her musical career.
-Although it was not a "popular" production, its notices were flattering, and when a certain Philadelphia paper bought twelve copies for its editorial staff, her spirits were naturally raised and stimulated to renew her literary work.
+A Singer's Heart, published in Boston in 1897, was Farquhar's first literary endeavor, and to some extent expressed the professional ambitions which she herself had experienced in her musical career.
+Although it was not a popular production, its notices were flattering, and when a Philadelphia paper bought twelve copies for its editorial staff, her spirits were raised and stimulated to renew her literary work.